khibino/haskell-relational-record/quickstart.md

     main :: IO ()
     main = putStrLn $ show hello ++ ";"

-'hello' defines the fist relation.
+`hello` defines the fist relation.
 This "SELECT"s a constant tuple value (0,"Hello") from the (virtual) empty table.
 In other words, this relation just returns (0,"Hello").

 Let's run this Haskell code to show what kind of SQL statement is generated: